Skip to main content

 1

-Understand that in anatomy, a 'plane' refers to an imaginary flat surface that divides the body into different sections.
+Step 1: Understand that in Anatomy & Physiology, a 'plane' refers to an imaginary flat surface that divides the body or an organ into sections.
+These planes help describe locations and directions in the body.

 Video duration: